Free transit within Squaw Valley and Alpine Meadows

 - Download the app available on iTunes Store and Google Play Store to get started

 - Summon one of our eight 4WD, dog-friendly vans that seat up to 9 guests and come equipped with ski & snowboard racks.
 One van is also ADA accessible.

 - Take Mountaineer to your desired location within Squaw or within Alpine.
 To go between the two resort, use the Squaw Alpine Express.

 - You can summon Mountaineer from anywhere within each valley, and Mountaineer will take you wherever you need to go within that valley.
 For example, you can take Mountaineer from your Snoventures at Squaw Valley back to the Resort at Squaw Creek, or at Alpine you can take Mountaineer from your AirBnB up to the lifts.

 - Starting points and end points do not have to be Squaw or Alpine specific.
 This is a community service that will take you anywhere within each valley.

 What is Mountaineer?

 Mountaineer is an on-demand, app-based transit service available to residents and guests of Squaw Valley and Alpine Meadows starting December 1, 2018.
-This year-round service will be available at no cost to any in-valley rider who summons the vehicle with the Mountaineer app.
+This service will be available at no cost to any in-valley rider who summons the vehicle with the Mountaineer app.